Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 event.or(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacement$Type, heightmap: Heightmap$Types): void
 ```

-- `.replace(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacements$Type, heightmap: Heightmap$Types)`: Registers a new fauna definition for the entity type and overwrites any spawn conditions it may have had before
+- `.replace(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacements$Type, heightmap: Heightmap$Types)`{: .language-javascript }: Registers a new fauna definition for the entity type and overwrites any spawn conditions it may have had before
     - EntityType: The entity type to register the fauna for
     - Suffix: See below
     - PlacementType: See below
     - Heightmap: See below
-- `.and(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacement$Type, heightmap: Heightmap$Types)`: Registers a new fauna definition for the entity type and ANDs any pre-existing spawn conditions it may have had before with the fauna's rules
+- `.and(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacement$Type, heightmap: Heightmap$Types)`{: .language-javascript }: Registers a new fauna definition for the entity type and ANDs any pre-existing spawn conditions it may have had before with the fauna's rules
     - EntityType: The entity type to register the fauna for
     - Suffix: See below
     - PlacementType: See below
     - Heightmap: See below
-- `.or(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacement$Type, heightmap: Heightmap$Types)`: Registers a new fauna definition for the entity type and ORs any pre-existing spawn conditions it may have had before with the fauna's conditions, including other fauna definitions
+- `.or(entityType: EntityType<?>, suffix?: String, placementType: SpawnPlacement$Type, heightmap: Heightmap$Types)`{: .language-javascript }: Registers a new fauna definition for the entity type and ORs any pre-existing spawn conditions it may have had before with the fauna's conditions, including other fauna definitions
     - EntityType: The entity type to register the fauna for
     - Suffix: See below
     - PlacementType: See below